by Robert Hofmann and Mike Liszewski

 Drug policy reform victories were not limited to within the borders of the United States.
 In Mexico, the nation’s supreme court declared marijuana prohibition to be unconstitutional after the legislature failed to comply with the court’s 2018 to pass legalization legislation.
 While the decision does not provide for a commercialized retail system, personal cultivation and possession are now enshrined as constitutional rights in Mexico.
 In Europe, the island nation of Malta became the first European country to officially end marijuana prohibition.
 While countries like Holland and Spain have adopted de facto policies of tolerance towards marijuana activity, Malta became the first to fully repeal criminal penalties for personal use and home cultivation.

 With thousands of SSDPers on the front lines globally, these victories would not be possible without SSDP supporters like you.
 We have less than 48 hours to raise $9,000 in order to meet our year-end goal of $50,000.
-If everyone reading this email gave just $7, our fundraiser would be over in an hour.
-Can we count on your support?
+If everyone reading this email, our fundraiser would be over in an hour. ?